fedijabs/Web-/README.md

 1. Open the project in your IDE.
 2. Place `sirma.html`, `products.html`, and `style.css` in the `webapp/` directory.
-3. Compile and deploy the Java files to your servlet container.
+3. Compile and deploy the JS files to your servlet container.
 4. Access the homepage at `http://localhost:8080/sirma.html`.

 ## Improvment Features